kalicout/BioMol-Project-Group2/README.md

 We start by running *blastx* which converts from nucleotides to protein of the unspliced sequence against the *nr database*.
 Since this is a huge database, this time we will run blast on the ncbi server https://blast.ncbi.nlm.nih.gov/Blast.cgi

-As a result we get a lot of matches, we can try to make an alignment with all of them but we will chose the most acurate one (The first in the list), we can download it from the web page directly in fasta format as seqdump.fa.
+As a result we get a lot of matches, we can try to make an alignment with all of them but we will choose the most acurate one (The first in the list), we can download it from the web page directly in fasta format as seqdump.fa.

 Now we can run exonerate to make an alignment.